panditadata/Data-Science-Portfolio_Silvia-Calzada/README.md

-# Basic Statistics with Python (ANOVA) (Coursera)
+# Project  Basic Statistics with Python (ANOVA) (Coursera)
 <p>The indicator selected to do all the stats calculation is % Unemployment for Females (WorldWide).
-Finally, the indicator data is displayed using folium choropleth<p>
+Finally, the indicator data is displayed using folium choropleth.<p>
 Table of Contents
 <ul>
 <li>Download data, upload data, read data into pandas</li>